muzzley/mobile-icon-resizer/README.md

       --iosof            The output folder for the iOS icons.                             [default: "."]
       --androidof        The output folder for the Android icons.                         [default: "."]
       --androidofn       The output file name for the Android icons.
-      --platforms        For which platforms should the icons be resized.
+      --androidbs        The base size, in pixels, for `baseRatio` sizing calculation.     [default: 48] --platforms        For which platforms should the icons be resized.
 Comma-separated list.
                          Possible values: ios, android                          [default: "ios,android"]
       --config           A file with custom thumbnail sizes configuration.